Should You Buy 40-Year Term Life Insurance? Here’s What You Need to Know

 40-Year Term Life Insurance Rates

-Rates as of 3/30/2022.
-Since our 2021 update, some rates have increased, and some have decreased.
+Rates as of 2/25/2023.
 We quoted the best underwriting rate class with each company.
 All rates are subject to underwriting, and you may not qualify for this rate.

-The rate you’ll pay depends on the underwriting rate classes you qualify for.
+Your rate depends on the underwriting rate classes you qualify for.
 You may not qualify for the above rates.

-Banner Life offers preferred plus, preferred, standard plus, and standard rate classes.
+Rate classes with Banner Life are preferred plus, preferred, standard plus, and standard rate classes.

 Protective offers preferred plus, preferred, and standard rates.